hongerwei/ScaffoldUnit/README.md

 ####STEP 4. create json file
-You should create the json file beside your test class which name is the same as your test class.
-Here we take `ScaffoldUnitTest.java` for example.
-You should create a json file named `ScaffoldUnit.json` beside it.
+You should create the json file which name is the same as your test class.
+And under `src/resources` create the same folders just like the folders which your java file in.
+For example your java file `ScaffoldUnitTest.java` package is `org.crazycake.ScaffoldUnit` then the json file path should be `src/resources/org/crazycake/ScaffoldUnit/ScaffoldUnitTest.json`.

 ```json
 {